 Applying for a job in the Civil Service and told you will be assessed on the behaviour Managing a Quality Service?
 Unsure what that means and looking for questions with example answers for inspiration?

 Managing a Quality Service is one of the Civil Service 9 core behaviours included in the success profiles framework.
 It is a key competency and one that is required at all levels in all departments.
-Indeed, outside of the Civil Service and Government the ability to manage resources and to deal with clients and customers effectively is a key skill.

 In this article: